OpenBB-finance/OpenBB/website/content/sdk/quickstart/installation.md

 ```

 Congratulations!
 You have successfully installed `openbbterminal` on an environment and are now able to begin using it.
 However, it is important to note that if you close out of your CLI you must re-activate your environment in order begin using it again.

+The Terminal can now be launched by entering, `openbb`, and the SDK can be imported to a Jupyter Notebook file or code editor with, `from openbb_terminal.sdk import openbb`